 Chocolate Egg Liquor Gugelhupf

 Once I had made the egg liquor, which is surprisingly easy to do, it was more efficient to use the result to make something else instead of just drinking it all myself.

-To create the marbling effect.
-I poured one cake layer flavor on top of the other and simply twirled a fork through the batter.
+To create the marbling effect on this Chocolate Egg Liquor Gugelhupf, pour one cake layer flavor on top of the other.
+Then, twirl a fork through the batter.
+Consider your cake marbled.

-The glaze was also incredibly easy to do.
-I simply melted semi-sweet chocolate and brushed it on the cake.
-It had a great crunchy effect once it dried.
+The glaze on this cake is also incredibly easy to create.
+Melt semi-sweet chocolate and brush it on the cake.
+This glaze has a great crunchy effect once it dries.

+Chocolate Egg Liquor Gugelhupf